guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-03-06-machine-learning-101.md

 ## What is Machine Learning
 It is very easy to get confused with all the terms: Artificial Intelligence,
-Machine Learning, Data Science, Deep Learning, etc. People tends to use any of those terms to talk about... anything?!
-The truth is talks about the same.
-Or at least is how I perceive it.
+Machine Learning, Data Science, Deep Learning, etc. People tend to use any of those terms to talk about... anything?!
+The truth is that all of them talk about the same _idea_.
+Or at least it is how I perceive it.
 The main idea is, to me:

 > Machine Learning is about giving computers the ability to learn from data